 =QUERY(IMPORTRANGE("https://docs.google.com/spreadsheets/d/1W9jTjw3XH0mI1rLVeHXej_vqn1L7dVC1djisb4gJtW4/edit?usp=sharing", "Student List!B:D"), "SELECT Col1, Col2, Col3")

-If you have data scattered across different sheets and want to merge it into 1, QUERY and IMPORTRANGE can help.
+If you have data scattered across different sheets and want to merge it into 1, specifying a source file for each dataset is crucial.
+QUERY and IMPORTRANGE can help streamline this process.
 There are two different methods of merging your data.

 For merging horizontally, separate IMPORTRANGE functions by commas: